hsf-training/hsf-training-reana-webpage/_episodes/08-advanced-topics.md

 - "Learn how to open interactive sessions (Jupyter notebooks)"
 keypoints:
 - "Workflow specification uses hints to hide implementation complexity"
-- "Use `kerberos: true` clause to automatically trigger Kerberos token initalisation"
+- "Use `kerberos: true` clause to automatically trigger Kerberos token initialisation"
 - "Use `resources` clause to access CVMFS repositories"
 - "Use `compute_backend` hint in your workflow steps to dispatch jobs to various HPC/HTC backends"
 - "Use `open/close` commands to open and close interactive sessions on your workspace"